Kyoto: Temples & Shrines

 Despite having been to Kyoto several times, it has never gotten old.
 For a foreign traveler, it represents "Japan," as the former capital is full of historic temples and shrines.

-Fall is the ideal season to travel to Kyoto, especially if the fall leaves are peak in color.
+Fall is the ideal season - and my favorite - to travel to Kyoto, especially if the fall leaves are peak in color.
 Seeing the temples and shrines at that time of year surrounded by the reds, oranges and yellows is one of the most beautiful sights in the country.

 There are so many historic sights to see in Kyoto that you can rule out seeing them all.
 Not going to happen.
 But here are some must sees temples and shrines: